medialab/minet/docs/cli.md

 This commands rely on tweet ids and their user ids to work and will output a report similar to the input file and containing an additional column named "current_tweet_status" that can take the following values:

     - "available_tweet": tweet is still available.
-    - "suspended_user": tweet cannot be found because its user is suspended
+    - "suspended_user": tweet cannot be found because its user is suspended.
-    - "deactivated_user": tweet cannot be found because its user is deactivated
+    - "deactivated_user": tweet cannot be found because its user is deactivated.
-    - "protected_user": tweet cannot be found because its user is protected
+    - "protected_user": tweet cannot be found because its user is protected.
-    - "unavailable_tweet": tweet is not available, which means it was either deleted by its user or was censored by Twitter
+    - "unavailable_tweet": tweet is not available, which means it was either deleted by its user or was censored by Twitter.
+    - "unavailable_retweet": retweet is not available, meaning that the user cancelled their retweet.
+    - "retweeted_tweet_unavailable": the retweeted tweet is unavailable, meaning it was either deleted by its original user, or that the original user was deactivated or censored by Twitter.
+    - "retweeted_user_protected": tweet cannot be found because it is a retweet of a protected user.
+    - "retweeted_user_suspended": tweet cannot be found because it is a retweet of a suspended user.

 positional arguments:
   tweet_column                               Name of the column containing the tweet ids.